2005–06 United States network television schedule

+All sporting events air live in all time zones in U.S. Eastern time, with local and/or late night programming scheduled by affiliates after game completion.

 Legend

 Sunday

 Note: On September 17, 2006, The WB aired The Night of Favorites and Farewells starting at 5:00 p.m.
 ET.
 The special included the pilot episodes of Felicity, Angel, Buffy the Vampire Slayer, and Dawson's Creek.
 The special served as the network's last nationally scheduled broadcast.